changeworld/azure-docs.pl-pl/articles/azure-monitor/app/data-model-dependency-telemetry.md

 ## <a name="success"></a>Powodzenie

-Wskazanie wywołanie powodzeniem lub niepowodzeniem.
+Wskazanie powodzenia lub nieudanych wywołań.

 ## <a name="custom-properties"></a>Właściwości niestandardowe